harrytruman/elk-ansible/README.md

 So you have Tower logging to ELK.
 Now you can search all of those logs and begin correlating data!
 Here's a playbook that will get you started searching.
 In the example below, it will:
   1. Search Ansible facts for anything with a configured wireless device
   2. Create and display a list of unique hostnames
-  3. Add hostnames to inventory and run a network fact collection role to discover them
+  3. Add hostnames to inventory and run a fact collection role to discover them

-This is a nifty example of using Elasticsearch to create dynamic inventories.
-Simply put, this is the starting point to creating an inventory CMDB.
+In the example below, these are the interesting vars:
+  1. `search_fact` is looking for a particular Ansible fact.
+Another example could be the hostname fact, `ansible_facts.hostname`.
+  2. `search_term` is the query string that gets posted to Elasticsearch.
+In this case, I'm looking for `wlan ssid-profile`.

+To run this playbook:

+`ansible-playbook elk.yaml -e "cluster_fqdn=elk.server.com,search_fact=config.wlan,search_term=wlan ssid-profile"`

 ```
 ---